unixwzrd/unixwzrd.github.io/html/projects/LogGPT/_posts/2025-04-16-loggpt-introduction.md

 **Key Features:**
 - One-click export of entire ChatGPT conversations as structured JSON files
-- **Privacy-first:** No tracking, no data collection, no spyware or adware—your chat history stays yours
+- **Privacy-first:** No tracking, no data collection, no spyware or adware-your chat history stays yours
 - Simple, lightweight, and easy to use
 - Cross-platform compatibility (Safari, Chrome, Firefox builds available)